MMerzinger/kubernetes-fundamentals/practice/k8s-kustomize/task-4/solution.md

   - ../../base/
 ```

-Finally we can deploy via `kubectl apply -n -k overlay/test`.
+Finally we can deploy via `kubectl apply -k overlay/test`.
 Verify if the configMap was created via `kubectl get cm` and check if it was mounted properly via `kubectl get po -o yaml`.

 __Important note__: There are lots of ways in achieving the same result with Kustomize.
 But: There are different implications.
 Goal of these tasks were to show you different ways of using and structuring your kustomization code.